-Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance.

-Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas.

-Level 3: Student is able to recall the story well and make a connection in the story to events in his/ her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the fox likes to eat chickens and the student likes to eat chicken, too).

-Level 4: Student is able to recall the story well, make analogical connections, and can elaborate on these connections (e.g., the student recalls getting out of a troubling situation and expresses empathy with the fox).
+- Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance. - Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas. - Level 3: Student is able to recall the story well and make a connection in the story to events in his/ her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the student remembers forgetting to do something important once). - Level 4: Student is able to recall the story well, make analogical connections, and can elaborate on these connections (e.g., the student recalls feeling less than whole and expresses empathy with Neem).